 Cian Elliott joined Irish Baroque Orchestra as CEO in January 2017.

-Cian is delighted to be part of the Irish Baroque Orchestra team and looks forward to great times ahead for the orchestra.
+Fortuitously, Cian’s return to Ireland coincided with IBO’s vacancy.
+Cian is delighted to be part of the Irish Baroque Orchestra team.

 Liv Heym is a member of the Irish Baroque Orchestra’s core group of players, in addition to assisting the orchestra part time as the IBO librarian.